Rosa 'William Baffin' flowers

 This is a high maintenance climbing vine that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 William Baffin Rose is recommended for the following landscape applications;

 William Baffin Rose will grow to be about 9 feet tall at maturity, with a spread of 6 feet.
 As a climbing rose, it can be leggy near the base and may be concealed by underplanting with lower-growing facer plants.
 It should be planted near a fence, trellis or other landscape structure where it can be trained to grow upwards on it, or allowed to trail off a retaining wall or slope.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.

 This climbing vine should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.

 Growing Place Choice Plants

-Our Growing Place Choice plants stay attractive with minimal care and live long and healthy lives when planted in the right place.
+Our Growing Place Choice plants are chosen because they are strong performers year after year, staying attractive with less maintenance when planted in the right place.

 Click here for additional information on this promotion.